Abhishekkr93/Covid19-Social-Distancing-Detection/README.md

 # Covid19-Social-Distancing-Detection
-Social Distancing Detector using Python, OpenCV and YOLO V3 model.
+ This is a Social Distancing Detector project.

+# Programming languange & Algorithm used
+- Python
+- OpenCV
+- YOLO V3 model

 # Social Distancing Detector & Monitoring Project.
 (COVID-19_Tracker)
 In this project, I am attaching the code for building a Social Distancing Detector to detect if a crowd is practicing Social Distancing or not, using a sample video.